 Taxation of a Trust

 There is no taxation at the trust level and taxable income is only recognised once the income is distributed to the investors.
-Any income distributed by qualifying funds to individual investors is taxed as dividends whereas income distribution by funds that do not meet the requirement of qualifying funds is taxed according to the nature of that income (ie, interest, dividends, capital gains, and business profits).
-When the income is distributed to corporate investors, the distribution constitutes taxable income for a given taxable year and subject to corporate income taxes at the corporate investor level.
-As such, the tax treatments on the distribution are not different depending on whether the fund is a qualifying fund or not.
+Any income distributed by qualifying funds to individual investors is taxed as dividends, whereas income distribution by funds that do not meet the requirements of a qualifying fund is taxed according to the nature of that income (ie, interest, dividends, capital gains, and business profits).
+When the income is distributed to corporate investors, the distribution constitutes taxable income for a given taxable year and subject to corporate income tax at the corporate investor level.
+As such, the tax treatment of the distribution does not differ based on whether or not the fund is a qualifying fund.

 At the fund level, company-type funds such as investment companies and investment limited liability companies under the FSCMA are, in principle, subject to corporate income tax on investment profits from investment operations.
 However, if 90% or more of the distributable income is paid out as dividends, this amount is deducted from the taxable income, which enables the fund to avoid double taxation at the fund level.
 After taxes are paid at the corporate level, net profits are distributed to each investor in the form of dividend income and taxed again at the investor level.